SavageVictor/SelfAssessment/Skills/Async.md

   - Readable: 🖐️ used
   - Writable: 🖐️ used
   - Transform: 🖐️ used
-  - Async Pool:
+  - Async Pool: 🖐️ used
-  - Async Queue:
+  - Async Queue: 🖐️ used
   - Async Collector:
-  - Semaphore:
+  - Semaphore: 🖐️ used
   - Mutex: 🖐️ used
   - Spin Lock: